What grows from the things you’ve lost? (2025-ongoing)

-Conceptual scenography simulation and alternative storytelling visualisation
+Conceptual scenography simulation

-Weight of the World - Print on textile - mounted in and above the 360° installation (or in open exhibition space)
+Weight of the World - Print on textile - mounted in and above the 360° installation, or in open exhibition space.

 Diptych: It takes an oak 300 years to grow, 300 years to live, and 300 years to die